-An Elevation Certificate is a document prepared by a registered surveyor that shows the elevation of the lowest equipment or lowest floor of a structure.
-Elevation Certificates are needed to ensure a structure has been built at or above the base flood elevation designated for that particular parcel of property.
-It is used to demonstrate compliance with the requirements of the National Flood Insurance Program, is required to obtain flood insurance which is mandatory for all structures in the Special Flood Hazard Area that have a federally backed mortgage, and strongly recommended for all other structures.
-Properties in an "X" zone are not in a Special Flood Hazard Area and an elevation certificate is not required.
-Elevation certificates for properties built on before 1992 might not be on file.
+An Elevation Certificate is a document prepared by a registered surveyor.
+It shows the elevation of the lowest equipment or lowest floor of a structure.
+Elevation Certificates are needed to ensure a structure has been built at or above the base flood elevation designated for that specific property.
+It is used to demonstrate compliance with the requirements of the National Flood Insurance Program.
+It is required to obtain flood insurance which is mandatory for all structures in the Special Flood Hazard Area that have a federally backed mortgage, and strongly recommended for all other structures.

 Whenever you are discussing flood insurance with your insurance agent or directly with the National Flood Insurance Program, having your Elevation Certificate will allow them to give you an accurate quote based on your structure.
-Without this, you will not know what a flood insurance premium will be.
-You may already own the structure, be thinking of selling or doing your due diligence prior to buying a structure, whatever the situation, this is a free service and staff are on hand to help you should you have questions.
+Without this, you will not know what the flood insurance premium will be.
+If you already own the structure or are thinking of selling, you should do your due diligence before buying a structure.
+Whatever the situation, searching our database of Elevation Certificates is a free service and staff is available to help should you have any questions.

 - Search by Address.